© Shutterstock – 19884707

 Key political risks for a company operating in a foreign country:

-- the impact of corruption and shady connections among political officials, security forces and national business
+- Impact of corruption and questionable connections among political officials, security forces and national business

-We look at the political environment of an industry as an arena in which diverse stakeholders pursue their vested interests.
-By knowing how political risks are interconnected and dynamically change, we help our clients to navigate competitive political environments on both national and local levels.
-We provide critical information concerning political stability, legal issues, regulatory requirements, or any other factors that affect business operations or investment within any given country.
+We view the political environment around an industry as an arena in which diverse stakeholders pursue their vested interests.
+By knowing how political risks are interconnected and dynamically change, we help our clients navigate competitive political environments on both the national and local levels.
+We provide critical information concerning political stability, legal issues, regulatory requirements, or any other factors that may affect business operations or investment within any given country.

-An international investor was looking to co-finance the expansion of a Gulf-based corporation and were concerned about the political risk exposure involved.
+An international investor was looking to co-finance the expansion of a Gulf-based corporation and was concerned about the political risk exposure involved.

-Research and enquiries into the company and its management revealed that both the beneficial owners and the management team were more closely connected to the country’s political leadership.
-Another concern which emerged was the individuals’ and their families’ links to both the Syrian regime and parts of the opposition.
-In addition, legal proceedings resulting from allegations of funding the Syrian resistance, increased both the reputational and legal risks attached to the planned engagement.
+Research and enquiries into the company and its management revealed that both the beneficial owners and the management were closely connected to the country’s political leadership.
+It also uncovered concerns around the individuals’ and their families’ links to both the Syrian regime and parts of the opposition.
+In particular, legal proceedings arising from allegations that the individuals in question had been involved in funding armed Syrian resistance groups, increased both the reputational and legal risks attached to the planned engagement.

-The client decided to await the pending court decision, and in the meantime sought to develop risk mitigation measures, such as a possible modification of the ownership structure in order to reduce the risk exposure.
-In addition, recommendations for an overhaul of the organisation’s overall governance structure were also developed.
+The client decided to await the pending court decision, and in the meantime sought to develop risk mitigation measures, including a possible modification of the ownership structure, to reduce the risk exposure.
+In addition, recommendations for an overhaul of the organisation’s overall governance structure were developed.